New York City Mayor Eric Adams abandons his reelection campaign

 In recent weeks, Trump administration intermediaries interested in blocking Mamdani’s path to victory by getting him into a one-on-one matchup with Cuomo had approached Adams to see if he could be coaxed out of the contest with an offer of a government job.

 Amid reports on those discussions, Adams called a news conference where he pledged to keep running and derided Cuomo and Mamdani as “spoiled brats.”
-Later, Adams went even further on social media, calling Cuomo “a liar and a snake.”
+Later, on social media, Adams called Cuomo “a liar and a snake.”

 Indictment overshadows progress

 Adams, 65, is the city’s second Black mayor.
-A former New York City police captain and Brooklyn borough president, he took office in 2022 promising to crack down on crime and revitalize the city with his signature “swagger” as it recovered from the coronavirus pandemic.
+A former New York City police captain and Brooklyn borough president, he took office in 2022 promising to crack down on crime and revitalize a city still bouncing back from the coronavirus pandemic.

 On his signature issue, he succeeded.
-Crime rates that ticked upward after COVID-19 hit the city has fallen back to pre-pandemic levels, though it is unclear how much that had to do with Adams’ policies.
+Crime rates that ticked upward after COVID-19 hit the city have fallen back to pre-pandemic levels, though it's unclear how much that had to do with Adams’ policies.

-But Adams’ focus on reducing crime and disorder has been overshadowed, time and again, by swirling scandals, corruption probes and lawsuits that have alleged rampant favor-trading at the highest levels of city government.
+But scandals and corruption probes have crippled Adams’ chances at another term.

 Over a head-spinning period of weeks last year, his police commissioner, schools chancellor and several deputy mayors resigned following a series of federal raids on their homes.
 None have faced criminal charges.

-Then, in late September, federal prosecutors brought fraud and bribery charges against Adams himself, saying he had accepted illegal campaign contributions and steep travel discounts from a Turkish official and others in exchange for accelerating the opening of Turkey’s diplomatic building, among other favors.
+Then, in late September, federal prosecutors brought fraud and bribery charges accusing Adams of accepting illegal campaign contributions and steep travel discounts from a Turkish official and others, and in exchange later accelerating the opening of Turkey’s diplomatic building, among other favors.

 Trump intervenes

-Adams denied wrongdoing and pledged to remain in office as he fought the case in court.
-But he also began speaking warmly about Trump, who was then seen as having a growing chance of regaining the White House.
-He defended Trump in media briefings, urged his own party to tone down rhetoric against the Republican, refrained from criticizing him and also largely stopped promoting the campaign of Trump’s Democratic opponent, Kamala Harris.
+Adams denied wrongdoing and pledged to remain in office.
+He also began speaking warmly about Trump, then seen as having a growing chance of regaining the White House.
+He defended Trump in media briefings, urged his party to tone down rhetoric against the Republican and refrained from criticizing him.

 Then, in February, Trump’s Justice Department ordered federal prosecutors in New York to drop the charges against Adams so the mayor could assist with the Republican president’s immigration agenda.

-The extraordinary intervention set off a fresh round of tumult in City Hall and the Manhattan U.S. attorney’s office, with some of Adams’ closest allies suggesting he had struck a deal with the White House for his freedom.
+The extraordinary intervention triggered fresh tumult in City Hall and the Manhattan U.S. Attorney’s Office, with some of Adams’ closest allies suggesting he had struck a deal with the White House for his freedom.

 Adams announced he would skip the June Democratic primary but would stay in the race.

-Since returning to the campaign trail this summer, Adams, who often describes himself as “perfectly imperfect,” once again found himself surrounded by scandal.

-In late August, his former top advisor — who served as a campaign volunteer — was hit with fresh bribery charges.
+In late August, Adams former top adviser — who served as a campaign volunteer — was hit with fresh bribery charges.
 Another former aide was removed from the campaign after handing a potato chip bag full of cash to a local reporter.

-In the final weeks of his campaign, he had rejected mounting calls to bow out to give Cuomo a better shot at beating Mamdani.

-“History is going to be kind to me when I’m out of the political spotlight 10, 15 years from now, and they look over and say: You know what?
-We got to give this guy his due,” Adams said recently.
-“That’s what I’m fighting for.”

-Note: This story has been corrected to reflect that Adams said “New Yorkers should choose leaders" by what they have delivered, not “leaders should choose leaders" by what they have delivered.
+New York Gov. Kathy Hochul, who has endorsed Mamdani, said after Adams’ announcement that she has been proud to have worked with him for the past four years, adding in her statement that he leaves the city “better than he inherited it.”